aniketrepo/social-science/globalisation-and-indian-economy.md

      * Choice of goods in the market increases.
      * Prices of similar goods in two markets tend to become equal.
      * Increased competition between producers of two different counteries.
+* Foreign trade thus results in connecting the markets or integration of markets in different countries.

+8. What is Globalisation?
+* It is the process of rapid integration or interconnection between countries.
+* MNCs play a major role in the globalisation process.
+* More & more goods and services, investments & technology are moving between countries.
+* Large part of foreign trade controled by MNCs.
+* Result- greater integration of production & markets across counteries.
+* Their is another way in which countries can be connected.
+This is through movement of people.
+However due to various restrictions there has not been much increase in the movement of people between counteries.